How to Grow and Care for Tithonia - Mexican Sunflowers

 How to Grow Tithonia Plants

 Mexican Sunflower plants like warm weather, and do not take a liking to the cold.
-Grow them in full sun.
-Soil conditions can vary, from average a to rich soil.
+Select a planting site that offers them in full sun all day long.
+Soil conditions can vary, from average to rich soil.
 But, it should be well-drained.
 Mix in plenty of compost before planting to promote optimum plant growth.
+After planting them, apply a general-purpose fertilizer.
+Then, water the site well.

 Tithonia plants are drought tolerant.
 Allow the top three inches of soil to dry out between watering.
-Applying a general-purpose fertilizer early in the season will promote healthy growth.
+And, water them during extended periods of drought and hot, dry weather.

-Staking plants will keep them from falling over, especially in heavy winds.
+Staking plants helps to keep them from falling over, especially in heavy winds.

 Flowers will begin to bloom in summer.
 Deadhead spent blooms to encourage the plant to produce more blooms all the way to cold weather in the fall.
 More on Deadheading Flowers.